Gravitational waves from supermassive right-handed neutrinos produced at preheating: P roduction of super heavy Right Handed Neutrinos at preheating

 The density of produced particles is then computed by integrating the equations of motion \eqref{eq:upm} with an initial condition at time $\tau_i$ given by

 This boundary condition corresponds to $E_k = \omega$, $F_k = 0$ at $\tau = \tau_i$ or, in other words to an initial vanishing particle density.

 In figure~\ref{fig:num_density1}, we have shown the evolution of the number density of heavy RHNs produced during preheating (the first few oscillations) as a function of scale factor for three different benchmark values of the Yukawa coupling $y_N$.
 One can notice that the production of RHNs reduces with the reduction of $y_N$.
-Here, we assume the bare mass of the RHN is larger than the mass of the inflaton, {\it i.e.} $M_N/m_{\phi} = 100$.
-Here, we have assumed all the heavy RHNs are heavier than the inflaton.
-Hence, once the production through preheating stops, the abundance of RHNs will start to change through the decay and redshift.
-On the other hand, the decay of the inflaton is kinematically forbidden and will only redshift away.
+Here, we assume the bare mass of the RHN is larger than the mass of the inflaton, {\it i.e.} $M_N/m_{\phi} = 100$.{Here, we have assumed that all three RHNs are heavier than the inflaton.
+As a result, the perturbative decay of the inflaton into RHNs is kinematically forbidden.
+On the other hand, once the particle production through preheating stops, the RHNs subsequently decay into SM particles, thereby reheating the universe.
+Importantly, the resulting reheating temperature remains below than the RHN masses, ensuring that the RHNs stay out-of-equilibrium and satisfy one necessary condition for leptogenesis.
+During this phase, the inflaton field effectively behaves as a spectator and continues to contribute to the total energy density of the Universe before eventually redshifting away.
+These aspects are discussed in more detail in later sections.}\\

+{Before discussing the implications of these superheavy RHNs, we also want to mention that the backreaction becomes relevant when the energy density of produced fermions approaches that of the inflaton, which happens for sufficiently large values of $q$.
+Numerical studies show that for $q \leq 10^8$, back reaction has only a minor impact: the particle spectrum changes mainly at low momenta, and the total number density shifts by only a few percent.
+Even up to $q\sim10^{10}$, back reaction modifies the RHN energy fraction by a factor of two \cite{Giudice:1999fb}.
+Therefore, throughout the parameter space of interest, neglecting back reaction does not change the number density of RHNs by orders of magnitude, and the main results remain unchanged.}